Settling For Steady Returns And Short-Term Liquidity?

-This example is intended to help you understand how liquidity and returns are related.
+This flier is intended to help you understand how liquidity and returns are related.
 It is not intended to show past or future performance of a fixed-indexed annuity.

 This example assumes no money is withdrawn from the FIA.
 If you take a withdrawal or surrender an FIA during the early withdrawal charge period, an early withdrawal charge and a market value adjustment may apply.
 An early withdrawal charge will reduce the account value.
 A market value adjustment may increase or reduce the account value.

-The S&P 500 Index is a product of S&P Dow Jones Indices LLC (“SPDJI”), and has been licensed for use by Annuity Investors® Life and Great American Life®.
-Standard & Poor’s®, S&P®, and S&P 500® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); Dow Jones® is a registered trademark Dow Jones Trademark Holdings LLC (“Dow Jones”); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Annuity Investors Life and Great American Life.
-Annuity Investors Life and Great American Life annuity products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties makes any representation regarding the advisability of purchasing said products nor do they have any liability for any errors, omissions or interruptions of the S&P 500 Index.
+The S&P 500 Index is a product of S&P Dow Jones Indices LLC or its affiliates (“SPDJI”), and has been licensed for use by Annuity Investors® Life and Great American Life®.
+Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Annuity Investors Life and Great American Life.
+Annuity Investors Life and Great American Life annuity products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties makes any representation regarding the advisability of purchasing such products nor do they have any liability for any errors, omissions or interruptions of the S&P 500 Index.

 When you buy a fixed-indexed annuity, you own an insurance contract.
 You are not buying shares of any stock or index.
 You cannot invest directly in the S&P 500 Index.